Heather Rose: Early life and education

 Heather Rose was born in Hobart, Tasmania in 1964.
 By the age of sixteen she had a weekly column in the Hobart Mercury, and in 1981 won the Tasmanian Short Story Prize.
 She left school in 1982 and travelled widely through Asia and Europe.
 Returning to Australia in 1986, Rose became an advertising copywriter in Melbourne, until she returned to Tasmania 10 years later.
-Her first novel White Heart was published in 1999.
+Her first novel, White Heart, was published in 1999.

 Apart from writing fiction, Rose has had an extensive career in advertising, business, and the arts.

 Writing career

 Memoir

-Heather's most recent work is a memoir - Nothing Bad Ever Happens Here - published in November, 2022.
-It has been widely reviewed and is shortlisted for the Indie Book Awards 2023.
+Rose's memoir - Nothing Bad Ever Happens Here - was published in November 2022.
+It has been widely reviewed and was shortlisted for the Indie Book Awards 2023.